ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 This makes strict parsing fail, so we disable it.

 You might also have noticed the weird looking `api://<<<client_id>>>/app` value in the list of scopes.
-The reason why we do this, is explained very well in this [Medium blogpost](https://medium.com/@abhinavsonkar/making-azure-ad-oidc-compliant-5734b70c43ff){:target="_blank" rel="noopener noreferrer"} but boils down to the fact Azure AD uses a nonce in a special way in its JWT header.
+The reason why we do this is explained very well in this [Medium blogpost](https://medium.com/@abhinavsonkar/making-azure-ad-oidc-compliant-5734b70c43ff){:target="_blank" rel="noopener noreferrer"} but boils down to the fact Azure AD uses a nonce in a special way in its JWT header.
 This breaks the standard JWT validation.
 If we include an application specific scope here, this will no longer be the case.
 Our Angular application won't actually care for this as it just passes access tokens to the Spring Boot back-end.